-Two commercial bakers are currently licensed by Girl Scouts of the USA to produce Girl Scout Cookies-Little Brownie Bakers and ABC Bakers-and each council selects the baker of its choice.
-Each baker gets to name its own cookies (which is why some cookies have two names) and gets to decide which flavors it will offer in a given year, in addition to the three mandatory flavors (Thin Mints®, Do-Si-Dos®/Peanut Butter Sandwich, and Trefoils®).
-Girl Scouts of Western Ohio has contracted with ABC Bakers for the production of our Girl Scout Cookies.
+Two commercial bakers are currently licensed by Girl Scouts of the USA to produce Girl Scout Cookies-Little Brownie Bakers and ABC/Interbake Foods-and each council selects the baker of its choice.
+Each baker gets to name its own cookies (which is why some cookies have two names) and gets to decide which flavors it will offer in a given year, in addition to the three mandatory flavors (Thin Mints, Do-Si-Dos®/Peanut Butter Sandwich, and Trefoils/Shortbread).
 For additional information on cookie varieties, including nutritional details, visit girlscoutcookies.org.